neondatabase/website/content/docs/reference/glossary.md

 A string that identifies your Neon project.
 Neon Project IDs are generated Heroku-like memorable random names, similar to `cool-forest-86753099`.
 You can find your project ID by navigating to your project in the Neon Console and selecting **Settings** from the sidebar.
 The project ID is also visible in the Neon Console URL after navigating to a project: `https://console.neon.tech/app/projects/cool-forest-86753099`

-## Project Sharing
+## Project Collaboration

-A feature that allows you to share Neon projects with other Neon users.
-See [Share a project](/docs/manage/projects#share-a-project) for more information.
+A feature that allows you to invite other Neon users to collaborate on your Neon projects.
+See [Invite collaborators](/docs/manage/projects#invite-collaborators-to-a-project) for more information.

 ## Project storage